Car, Truck, and Pedestrian Accidents. 20 Things You Need to Know Now!

 Insurance should take care of your auto damage if:

 Towing and storage are part of a property damage claim.
 Be careful of storage fees because they can add up quickly.
-The insurance company of the at fault driver is liable for towing and continued storage, until they make a reasonable offer for your vehicle and other property damage.
+The at-fault driver’s insurance company is liable for towing and continued storage until they make a reasonable offer for your vehicle and other property damage.
 After an insurance company makes a fair offer, they usually won’t pay additional storage charges, so the towing and storage company will then look to you for payment.

-You may be entitled to a rental vehicle from the date of the accident until the at fault drivers insurance company makes a fair offer to repair or replace your vehicle.
+You may be entitled to a rental vehicle from the accident date until the at-fault driver’s insurance company makes a fair offer to repair or replace your vehicle.

 What is Your Car Worth?

-• If your car can be repaired, for less than its market value, then repair is the insurance company’s likely choice.
-Get a good shop to do the work and do not sign off on it until you are happy with the repair job.
-If you wish, you can get the money for the car damages but not repair your car.
+- If your car can be repaired for less than its market value, then repair is the insurance company’s likely choice.
+Get a good shop to do the work, and do not sign off until you are happy with the repair job.
+If you wish, you can get a check for the car damages but not repair your car.

 What else needs to be done?
-Get a good set of pictures that will help prove your case, before you let the evidence disappear.
+Get a good set of pictures to help prove your case before you let the evidence disappear.

 The amount of money you should be paid for your car and other property damage from the other guy’s liability insurance also depends on: